DmxLarchey/The-Braga-Method/theories/dfs_xleroy/README.md

 - compare the semantics of `dfs_xl` and `dfs_book`:
   + ie. their respective domains of termination;
   + and the respective specifications of their output;
-- instantiate the Braga method on `dfs_cycle`  as well (the modified variant of `dfs_xl`) and study its relationship with `dfs_book`; the latter turns out to be retrieved step by step from `dfs_cycle` using simple transformations which can also be justified using tools developed for the Braga method.
+- instantiate the Braga method on `dfs_cycle`  as well (the slightly modified variant of `dfs_xl`) and study its relationship with `dfs_book`; the latter turns out to be retrieved step by step from `dfs_cycle` using simple transformations, but the semantic equivalence can also be justified using tools developed for the Braga method.

 Notice that general DFS algorithms are inherently partial algorithms:
 - when the type of vertices is infinite, there can be a cycle-free infinite path in the graph;
   + typically, if the _successors_ of `x` is the list `[1+x]` over natural number nodes, then no call to DFS can terminate;
   +  in this case, the domain of any DFS algorithm should be empty;
 - when the type of vertices is finite, the `dfs_book` algorithm of the Braga chapter, `dfs_cycle` and their variations always terminate;
-- in contrast, the `dfs_xl` algorithm studied by X. Leroy  and its variations further require DAG (acyclic graphs) otherwise they may loop forever on some inputs.
+- in contrast, the `dfs_xl` algorithm studied by X. Leroy  and its variations further require DAGs otherwise they may loop forever on some inputs.

 We establish all these properties in Coq as the by product of _certification by extraction_ of correct by construction programs, which is the overall framework of the Braga method.